 - During a pubic hearing, the Chair will invite the public to ask questions, make comments & voice concern, opposition or support.
 If another member of the public has asked the same question or made the same comment, we respectfully request that you assist the ZBA in running an efficient meeting by refraining from repeating what has already been said.

-HOW TO WATCH A ZBA MEETING (if you do not attend the in-person meeting)
+HOW TO WATCH A ZBA MEETING (lIVE OR ON REPLAY)

 - VIEW LIVE on Andover TV's live stream: ANDOVER TV LIVE STREAM